Texas Star Roofing is a proponent of energy efficient roofing products, and highly recommends the use of Radiant barrier decking when possible.

 This is important because the lower the attic temperature, the less heat surrounding the AC unit and duct work, resulting in more efficient cooling and lower utility bills, possibly increasing the life span of the unit itself.
 The lower the attic temperature, the less heat is transferred into the interior of the home.

-Radiant barrier decking is only economically feasible when installed either when the home is built, or when a wood shingle or fiber-cement roof installed on lathe is replaced and deck installation is required in order to provide a solid nailing surface for the new roof installation.
+Radiant barrier roof decking is only economically feasible when (a) installed either when the home is built, or (b) when a wood shingle or fiber-cement roof installed on lath is replaced and deck installation is required, in order to provide a solid nailing surface for the new roof installation.

 The plywood comes in 4’x 8’ sheets, and is placed with the 8’ side lying horizontally.
-Proper installation requires that the lathe boards be moved when necessary to line up with the horizontal seams.
-This allows for the fastener pattern to go around the entire perimeter and reduce the chance of curling at the seams.
+Proper installation requires that the lath boards be moved when necessary, to line up with the horizontal seams.
+This allows for the fastener pattern to go around the entire perimeter and reduces the chance of curling at the seams.